Semi-presidential system: Subtypes

 There are two distinct subtypes of semi-presidentialism: premier-presidentialism and president-parliamentarism.

 Under the premier-presidential system, the prime minister and cabinet are exclusively accountable to parliament.
 The president may choose the prime minister and cabinet, but only the parliament may approve them and remove them from office with a vote of no confidence.
 This system is much closer to pure parliamentarism.
-This subtype is used in: Burkina Faso, Cape Verde, East Timor, France, Lithuania, Madagascar, Mali, Mongolia, Niger, Georgia (2013–2018), Poland (de facto, however, according to the Constitution, Poland is a parliamentary republic), Portugal, Romania, São Tomé and Príncipe, Sri Lanka, Turkey (de facto between 2014 and 2018, until the constitutional amendment to switch the government to presidential from parliamentary), and Ukraine (since 2014; previously, between 2006 and 2010).
+This subtype is used in: Burkina Faso, Cape Verde, East Timor, France, Lithuania, Madagascar, Mali, Mongolia, Niger, Georgia, (Note: 2013–2018) Portugal, Romania, São Tomé and Príncipe, Sri Lanka, Turkey, (Note: de facto between 2014 and 2018, until the constitutional referendum to switch the government to presidential from parliamentary) and Ukraine.
+(Note: since 2014; previously, between 2006 and 2010.)

 Under the president-parliamentary system, the prime minister and cabinet are dually accountable to the president and the parliament.
 The president chooses the prime minister and the cabinet but must have the support of a parliamentary majority for his choice.
 To remove a prime minister, or the whole cabinet, from power, the president can either dismiss them, or the parliament can remove them through a vote of no confidence.
 This form of semi-presidentialism is much closer to pure presidentialism.
 It is used in: Azerbaijan, Guinea-Bissau, Kazakhstan, Mozambique, Russia, and Taiwan.
-It was also used in Ukraine (first between 1996 and 2005; then from 2010 to 2014), Georgia (from 2004 to 2013), South Korea under the Fourth and Fifth republics, and in Germany during the Weimar Republic.
+It was also used in Ukraine, (Note: first between 1996 and 2005; then from 2010 to 2014) Georgia, (Note: from 2004 to 2013) South Korea under the Fourth and Fifth republics, and in Germany during the Weimar Republic.

 Cohabitation

 In a semi-presidential system, the president and the prime minister may sometimes be from different political parties.
 This is called "cohabitation", a term which originated in France after the situation first arose in the 1980s.
-Cohabitation can create either an effective system of checks and balances, or a period of bitter and tense stonewalling, depending on the attitudes of the two leaders, the ideologies of themselves/their parties, and the demands of their supporters.
+Cohabitation can create either an effective system of checks and balances, or a period of bitter and tense stonewalling, depending on the attitudes of the two leaders, the ideologies of themselves and their parties, and the demands of their supporters.